 To deposit cash and checks:

-Do not send deposits containing cash through campus mail.
-Send deposits from your unit to USFSCO using one of these preferred methods:

-Drop boxes (depositories)

-Armored car services -- contact USFSCO to arrange for armored car pick-up

-University police escort or courier

-In person

 Endorse each check with the endorsement stamp indicating the unit name and its appropriate C-FOAP number.

 Create an adding machine tape listing the amount for each check and the deposit total for the batch.
 Write your unit's name on the tape.

-Complete either a Report of Cash Sales/Money Received form or one of the paper forms available on each university.
+Complete either the Department Deposit form, Report of Cash Sales/Money Received form, or one of the paper forms available on each university.
 Keep a copy for your unit records.

-Prepare and submit to USFSCO:
+Prepare and submit to University Bursar Cashier Operations office:

-Department Deposit form (USFSCO will retain original; if you want a copy returned to you, include a 2nd copy with your deposit)
+One of the deposit forms listed in step #3.
+University Bursar will retain original, if you want a copy returned to you, include a second copy with your deposit.

 Checks and/or cash